 Kim Jong Un took the scenic route to meet Donald Trump in Hanoi, spending 66 hours on a slow plod through China on an armor-plated train.

-Unlike the high-speed trains that typically populate China’s railways, Kim’s 21-carriage, bulletproof, khaki-green train has a top speed of just 38 mph due to the plating.
-That roughly equates to two and a half days for a 2,300-mile trip.
+Unlike the high-speed trains that typically populate China’s railways, Kim’s 21-carriage, bullet-proof, khaki-green train has a top speed of just 38 mph due to the plating.
+That roughly equates to two-and-a-half days for a 2,300-mile trip.

 The train is decked out with satellite telephones, conference rooms, dining cars and sleeping quarters and features pink leather chairs and wide-screen TVs.

-While Kim passed through a number of Chinese cities, he didn't stop in Beijing, though experts predict he could stop in the Chinese capital on the return leg to debrief President Xi Jinping.
+While Kim passed through a number of Chinese cities, he did not stop in Beijing, though experts predict he could stop in the Chinese capital on the return leg to debrief President Xi Jinping.
 Kim has already traveled to China four times in the last 12 months, highlighting the importance of the relationship between the two countries.

 However, some people were able to post footage to Twitter:

 Kim, a heavy smoker, was also captured by Japanese TV network TBS having a pre-dawn cigarette Tuesday at Nanning railway station in southern China.

 The despot was finally able to disembark later that day and was seen waving at schoolchildren in the border town of Dong Dang — his interpreter hastily by his side.

 After finally arriving in Vietnam, Kim checked into the luxury Melia hotel, before paying a visit to North Korea’s embassy.

 Kim’s overland journey to Hanoi is a stark contrast to Trump, who set out from Washington on Air Force One Monday, refueling in the UK and Qatar.
 He is due to land in Hanoi at 9.15 pm local time Tuesday.